Get a property report and suburb profile for any property in Baxter

 Baxter demographics

-Baxter, located on the Mornington Peninsula in Victoria, offers a serene suburban lifestyle with a touch of rural charm.
-With a population of 2,166, this small community is characterized by its family-friendly environment and close-knit feel.
-The median age of 40 suggests a mature population, with many residents likely enjoying the balance of peaceful living and accessibility to nearby urban centers.
+Baxter, a charming suburb located on the Mornington Peninsula in Victoria, offers a serene lifestyle with a touch of rural charm.
+With a population of 2,166, Baxter is a close-knit community that appeals to families and individuals seeking a peaceful environment away from the hustle and bustle of city life.
+The median age of 40 suggests a mature community, with a balanced mix of young families and older residents enjoying the suburb's tranquil setting.

 The suburb's housing landscape is predominantly owner-occupied, with 34.5% of properties owned outright and 48.4% owned with a mortgage.
-This indicates a stable community with long-term residents who have invested in the area.
-The rental market is relatively small, with only 17.1% of properties being rented, appealing to those seeking a more permanent residence.
+This indicates a stable community with a strong sense of home ownership.
+The rental market is relatively small, with only 17.1% of properties being rented, which may appeal to those looking for long-term settlement in a family-friendly environment.

 Baxter infrastructure, key developments and investment opportunities